• Skip to main content

 1. Walk it Off

 Researchers at Stanford found that subjects who went for walks performed better on creativity tests.
-This method has several famous followers—Charles Darwin found going on walks to be so helpful to his creative process that he built a “thinking path” near his house, where he’d go to work out complicated problems.
+This method has several famous followers—Charles Darwin found going on walks to be so helpful to the creative process that he built a “thinking path” near his house, where he’d go to work out complicated problems.

 2. Try the “52:17 Rule”

-The productivity app Desktime has collected data suggesting that the top 10% of productive individuals work for 52 consecutive minutes and then take a 17 minute break.
+The productivity app Desktime has collected data suggesting that the top 10% of productive individuals work for 52 consecutive minutes and then take a 17-minute break.
 Taking breaks like this is shown to improve workplace accuracy.

 3. Read a Book